RickITKock/microservice-setup/README.md

 skaffold dev
 ```

 Finally, open a browser, and go to posts.com to see the result.
-The page will not automatically refresh the page when you create a new post or comment.
+The page will not automatically refresh when you create a new post or comment.
 So, for now, refresh it manually to see the result.